inria-muse/hostview-win/README.md

 * Firefox - src/HostviewFirefox (see specific README for more info)
 * Chrome - src/HostviewChrom (see specific README for more info)

 Hostview Installer
 ------------------

 To generate a new installer one needs to do the following:

 * have NSIS installed
-* in installer\winpcap_bundle run 'makensis winpcap-nmap.nsi'
+* in installer\winpcap_bundle, run 'makensis winpcap-nmap.nsi'
-* in installer\ run 'makensis hostview.nsi'
+* in installer\, run 'makensis hostview.nsi'

 To generate a complete update / release of a new version of HostView:

 * increment the product version from include/product.h
 * rebuild the entire solution
-* go to installer\ and execute generate_update.cmd
+* go to installer\, run generate_update.cmd

 Afterwards we will have the latest folder populated which we can then move to the server side.

 Local Testing
 -------------